 Assets, liabilities, revenues and expenses are recognized on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP).
-In September 2014, the Council changed its fiscal year-end from June 30 to December 31.
-These financial statements are the first to be prepared based on the new year end, and they cover an eighteen month period.

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.